 On 7 December 2015, the Issuer introduced stress scenarios for negative market interest rates.
-As a large portion of the market interest rate curve shows negative rates and a further decrease cannot be excluded, the Issuer applies a stress scenario to reflect a possible profit/loss effect of such further decrease of market interest rates.
+As negative interest rates are still present in a part of the market interest rate curve and a potential further decrease cannot be entirely excluded, the Issuer applies a stress scenario to reflect a possible profit/loss effect of such further decrease of market interest rates.
 This approach is applied to the entire portfolio of assets and liabilities, including products for which a decrease of the market interest rates (as an element of client rates) into negative values is restricted in the relevant contracts or the terms and conditions.
-Due to this change, since 7 December 2015 the result of stress testing with the shift of +/-200 bps is approximately symmetric while before that (and as of 31 December 2014), it was asymmetric because of the applied zero floor.
+Due to this change, since 7 December 2015, the result of stress testing with the shift of +/-200 bps has been approximately symmetric, while before that, it was asymmetric because of the applied zero floor.